xebia/jackson-lombok/README.md

 The `JacksonLombokAnnotationIntrospector` allows Jackson to serialize and deserialize classes with constructors that are annotated with the [java.beans.ConstructorProperties][2] annotations.
 [Lombok][3] will automatically add this annotation to the constructors it generates.

+This project is compatible with Jackson 2.4 - 2.6.
+Jackson [2.7 added support][4] for `ConstructorProperties` which makes this project obsolete.

 ## Usage
 Add the `JacksonLombokAnnotationIntrospector` to the Jackson `ObjectMapper` in the following manner.